-In addition, ABA guidelines regulate the number of courses we accept through transfer.
+In addition, ABA guidelines regulate the number of courses accepted through transfer.
 Therefore, at least 50 percent of the legal specialty courses must be completed at NOVA and 10 of those credits must be taken in the traditional classroom setting.
 Courses are offered in the following formats: online, face-to-face, and hybrid.
 Courses taught in the hybrid format include both classroom meetings and significant online work.

 Students must complete 100-level courses before 200-level courses.
 Further, students must complete Introduction to Law and the Paralegal (LGL 110) in the first semester.
-In addition, Legal Research is a prerequisite for Legal Writing; therefore, these courses may not be taken during the same semester.
-Students should meet with an advisor at least once per semester.
+In addition, Legal Research is a prerequisite for Legal Writing; therefore, students may not take these courses during the same semester.
+Students should meet with a program advisor at least once per semester.

 Paralegals are prohibited by law from offering legal services directly to members of the public.